 - Review of relevant school records and/or medical records (if available)

 - Theory-driven conceptualization of "what is going on"

 - Full psychological report with recommendations

 - Feedback session to review results and discuss our conceptualization

 What is our insurance policy?
 Our psychologists are not providers with any insurance plans.
-As such, payment is required at the time of the assessment appointment.
+Online credit card payments may be submitted using UC’s Marketplace.

 Do we provide reading and math therapy?
 No, at the moment we are not offering therapy services.